A helpful guide to understanding the basics of super.

 When can I access my super?

-You usually can’t access your super money until you reach what’s known as your ‘preservation age’ (typically around the time you retire).
-However, if you’re a first homebuyer and make extra contributions, you could be eligible to withdraw these contributions and put them towards a home deposit under the First Home Super Saver Scheme.
+You usually can’t access your super money until you reach what’s known as your ‘preservation age’.
+However, if you’re a first homebuyer and make extra contributions, you could be eligible to withdraw $50,000 from your contributions and put it towards a home deposit under the First Home Super Saver Scheme.
+You may also be able to access your super before retirement in the event of your permanent incapacity, financial hardship or specified compassionate grounds.